 group: designates the age group column in the input data file (here input$group).

-k: a power constant that sets the limit on the expansion of the Taylor polynomial series, which controls the precision of estimation of the normative model.
-The default value is 4, and values of 3 and 5 can used in searching for an acceptable model. k = 5 is computationally intensive and entails processing times of several minutes or more on many CPUs.
+k: a power constant that sets the general limit on the expansion of the Taylor polynomial series, which controls the precision of estimation of the normative model (i.e., the limit for location and age).
+The default value is 4, and values of 3 and 5 can be used in searching for an acceptable model. k = 5 is computationally intensive and entails processing times of several minutes or more on many CPUs.

+t: a power constant that also sets the limit on the expansion of the Taylor polynomial series, but for the explanatory variable (e.g. age or grade) only.
+The optimal t depends on the relation between the dependent variable and the explanatory variable.
+For example, if the dependent variable increases linearly with the explanatory variable, t should be set to 1.
+But most cases, the combination of k = 5 and t = 3 will provide good results with limited computational effort.

 terms: sets the number of terms in the regression equation that expresses the normative model. cnorm() finds the best-fitting model with this number of terms.
 By convention, we use a starting value of 4 for terms.